lawrancej/CompilerDesign/textbook/05-semantic-analysis.md

 -->

 Static semantics are enforced at compile time.
-Examples of this include undeclared variables and type mismatches.
+Some examples of static semantics are undeclared variables and type mismatches.
 These semantical errors can be detected by the parser, or in separate semantic analysis passes.

 <!-- I will add more to this section - Mike D -->